 MPPTs with a VE.Direct port

-The MPPT requires connection to the Venus-device to regulate charge currents as the batteries require (due to temperature, etc) To test operation, try disconnecting the Venus-device from the MPPT.
+The MPPT requires connection to the GX device to regulate charge currents as the batteries require (due to temperature, etc) To test operation, try disconnecting the GX device from the MPPT.
 After a time-out, the MPPT will stop charging and flash an error code on its LEDs.
 The error code is error #67: no BMS.

 MPPTs with a VE.Can port